KarenDouglas/MyRecipeBook/README.md

 ## What I learned
 In this project, I learned about:

--rendering elements based on objects
+* rendering elements based on objects
--dynamic property access and setting properties dynamically
+* dynamic property access and setting properties dynamically
-- how to add filtering functionality
+* how to add filtering functionality

 ## Screen Shots